Martin Gordon (baseball): Francis Marion University

 In 2008, Gordon was recruited to play for head coach Art Inabinent for the FMU Patriots.
 In 2009, Gordon hit .394 in 41 games.
 He registered 18 RBIs, 15 BBs, and 8 Ks out of the leadoff spot.
 He played a majority of the season in center field and a handful of games in left field.
 He was a part of the first FMU team in history to be crowned the Peach Belt Tournament Champions.

+Career

 Due to a back injury in 2010, Gordon received a medical redshirt.

 Gordon returned in 2011 and hit .374 in 41 games for the Patriots.
 In addition, he had 20 RBIs, 4 BBs, and 7 Ks, and hit his first home run for the Patriots in a game against the University of North Georgia.
 He played all 41 games in left field.
 This team was the first FMU team in history to win the Peach Belt Regular Season, and came within one win of the College World Series.